pulumi/examples/README.md

 [Fargate](aws-ts-hello-fargate) | Build, deploy, and run a Dockerized app using ECS, ECR, and Fargate.
 [Lambda Thumbnailer](aws-ts-lambda-thumbnailer) | Create a video thumbnail extractor using serverless functions.
 [Miniflux](aws-ts-pulumi-miniflux) | Stand up an RSS Service using Fargate and RDS.
-[Pulumi Webhooks](aws-ts-pulumi-webhooks) | Create a Pulumi `cloud.HttpEndpoint` that receives webhook events delivered by the Pulumi Cloud, then echos the event to Slack.
+[Pulumi Webhooks](aws-ts-pulumi-webhooks) | Create a Pulumi `cloud.HttpEndpoint` that receives webhook events delivered by Pulumi Cloud, then echos the event to Slack.
 [RDS and Airflow](aws-ts-airflow) | Deploy a RDS Postgres instance and containerized Airflow.
 [Resources](aws-ts-resources) | Create various resources, including `cloudwatch.Dashboard`, `cloudwatch.EventRule`, `cloudwatch.LogGroup`, and `sqs.Queue`.
 [Ruby on Rails](aws-ts-ruby-on-rails) | Create a single EC2 virtual machine instance with a local MySQL database.